docsacademy/docsacademy/content/dita/_index.en.md

 ---
-title: "Основы работы с DITA"
+title: "Basics of working with DITA"
 date: 2023-01-28T11:02:05+06:00
 icon: "ti-package"
-description: "Начните работать с DITA" type : "docs"
+description: "Make your content more effective" type : "docs"
 ---

-DITA (Darwin Information Typing Architecture) представляет собой открытый стандарт, разработанный в конце 20-го века компанией IBM. В 2005 г. права на дальнейшую разработку стандарта перешли к организации OASIS (Organization for the Advancement of Structured Information Standards). В 2005 г. была выпущена версия 1 спецификации DITA. Версии 1.1 и 1.2 последовали в 2007 г. и 2010 г., соответственно.

-DITA - приложение XML, предназначенное для создания, организации и управления контентом и основывающееся на следующих принципах:

-* Модулярное создание контента в виде топиков
-* Разделение содержания и форматирования▪Минимализм
-* Структурированный подход к созданию документации

-Так как речь идет о приложении XML, для работы с файлами DITA можно использовать любой текстовый редактор.
+DITA (Darwin Information Typing Architecture) is an open standard developed in the late 20th century by IBM.
+In 2005, OASIS (Organization for the Advancement of Structured Information Standards) took over the rights for further development of the standard.
+Version 1 of the DITA specification was released in 2005.
+Versions 1.1 and 1.2 followed in 2007 and 2010, respectively.

+DITA is an XML application for creating, organizing, and managing content based on the following principles:

+* Modular content creation in the form of topics
+* Separation of content and formatting
+* Minimalism
+* A structured approach to the creation of documentation

+Since this is an XML application, you can use any text editor to work with DITA files.